Blocpal-Inc/exchange-api-docs/docs/web-socket-streams.md

 * A single connection to `api.blocpal.com` is only valid for 24 hours; expect to be disconnected at the 24 hour mark
 * The websocket server will send a `ping frame` every 3 minutes.
 If the websocket server does not receive a `pong frame` back from the connection within a 10 minute period, the connection will be disconnected.
 Unsolicited `pong frames` are allowed.

-## Aggregate Trade Streams
+## Aggregate trade streams
-The Aggregate Trade Streams push trade information that is aggregated for a single taker order.
+The aggregate trade streams push trade information that is aggregated for a single taker order.

 **Stream Name:** `<symbol>@aggTrade`